NextFTC/NextFTC-Docs-v1/src/nextrunner/examples/custom-actions.md

-# Using Actions
+# Custom Actions

+## Basic Examples

 In this guide, you will learn how to create your own custom actions for your subsystems.
 We will be creating a simple intake subsystem with a single motor.

-## Step 1: Create your subsystem
+### Step 1: Create your subsystem

 First, we need to create our subsystem.
 NextRunner does not include any formal Subsystem class or interface,